Meeshbhoombah/apcs/algorithmic_analysis.md

 # Algorithmic Analysis
-Consider the multiple paths you can take home from school.
-Perhaps you and a friend are walking home together on the path you would consider the most optimized.
-Suddenly, there is a moment of awkward confusion when she takes a step left at a bend where you planned to go right.
+Consider the multiple paths you can take to get home from school.
+Perhaps you and a friend are walking home together on the path you take on a daily basis.
+There is a moment of awkward confusion when she takes a step left at a bend where you planned to go right.
 She looks at you suprised.
 You look at her confused.
-To cease the awkward tension she describes the route she would take to your house.
+To cease the awkward tension she beings to describes the route she usually takes to get to your house from school.

 [ route diagram ]